FBI investigating projects related to fired state official Kosta Diamantis

 A federal grand jury issued a subpoena for all emails, text messages and attachments involving Diamantis and a broad range of construction projects on Oct.
 20, eight days before he was removed as the state’s second-highest budget official and its school construction grants director.

-The existence of the investigation was revealed Wednesday with the state’s release of a copy of the subpoena in response to a Freedom of Information request by CT Mirror.
+The existence of the investigation was revealed Wednesday with the state’s release of a copy of the subpoena in response to a Freedom of Information request by CT Mirror and other news organizations.
 A spokesman for the U.S. Attorney’s office had no comment on the status of the investigation.

-It is unclear from the available documents what prompted the federal investigation into Kosta Diamantis.

-Norm Pattis, a lawyer who represents Kosta Diamantis, had no immediate comment.
+Norm Pattis, a lawyer who represents Kosta Diamantis, had no comment other than to question why federal prosecutors had yet to approach his client.

+“It’s disturbing to me to see that there’s a subpoena now three or four months old, and the feds never picked up the phone and asked to talk,” Pattis said.
+“I called them today and said, ‘You want to talk?’
+So, let’s see what they do.”

+It was not clear what prompted the federal investigation or when it began, though a former employee of a construction management company that employed Anastasia had been making allegations she had been hired to influence her father, according to the ethics investigation report.

 Colangelo, Diamantis ‘lack credibility’